interestingforked/shushud/doc/rate_code_api.md

 ## API

+### Authentication

+**HTTP Basic**

+This API uses authentication similar to the rest of Shushu's API: provider_id:provider_token.
+However, there is authorization on  this API.
+A special bit is required to write rate codes.
+This mechanism will allow the Add-ons Team to properly filter who is creating rate_codes.

 ### Create Rate Code (POST)

 Before you can create billable_events, you must create a rate code for the event.